Lamine Diarra: Loan to Göztepe

 On 1 February 2016, Diarra was loaned to 1.
 Lig club Göztepe until the end of the 2015–16 season.
 He scored three times in 14 league games, as the side finished 13th among 18 teams.

 Later career

 On 28 January 2017, Diarra signed with 1.
 Lig side Elazığspor on a one-and-a-half-year contract.
+He penned a new one-year contract with the club on 31 August 2018.

 International career

 Diarra represented Senegal with the national under-23 team at the 2003 All-Africa Games.
 He scored one goal for the side in a 2–1 loss to Zambia, as they exited the tournament in the group stage.
 Two months later in December, Diarra netted the second goal of a 2–0 home win over Egypt in the Olympic qualifiers.
 However, Senegal failed to qualify for the final tournament.

 On 14 October 2009, Diarra made his full international debut for Senegal after coming on as a 79th-minute substitute for Demba Ba in a 2–0 friendly loss to South Korea.